 We aim to use our demonstration farm to inform, influence and inspire as follows:

-- Auchnerran provides an excellent opportunity to demonstrate the benefits of the GWCT’s ‘Farmer Clusters’, and of farmer-led landscape-scale conservation.
+- Demonstrate the benefits of the GWCT’s Farmer Clusters, and of farmer-led landscape-scale conservation.